VISIT OUR ART STORE ▶

 Gum Arabic vs. Water-Only Glazing: Which Is Better?

-As you can see, the Gum Arabic version has more depth and softness.
+As shown, the Gum Arabic version has more depth and softness.
 It gives that beautiful layered look without muddying the colors.

 Gum Arabic adds more depth and softness